 - Lunch and morning tea for staff and visitors on College business

 - Two (2) x Annual research fellowships to the value of up to $10k open to both academic and professional staff

 - Regular seminars and keynote addresses by leading educators and other professional speakers

-- MacBook computer for teaching staff whilst employed at the College
+- MacBook computer for academic staff whilst employed at the College

 - IT support provided by ICT Learning and Teaching Facilitators